Historic desertification: Causes of desertification

 The Mediterranean and its transition zones to the deserts are characterized by impressive Roman and Byzantine ruins, which are subject of discussion as to how these cities came to be deserted.
 It was assumed that population growth or conquest by nomadic tribes led to over-exploitation of the land, leading to soil erosion and irreversible degradation.
 Reduced soil and vegetation cover led to reduced precipitation and advancing deserts.

 However, failure of development aid projects raised doubts about the validity of the historic desertification issue.
 For example, a project aiming to reduce sedimentation and erosion at the King-Talal-dam close to Jerash in Jordan could not achieve its goals, which became clear when a heavy rainstorm led to massive sedimentation into the dam despite the newly constructed soil conservation devices.
 As well, the expected positive effects of the reforestation could not be observed.
 On the contrary, a high fire risk emerged since pine trees are easily flammable, and the grazing pressure was moved towards more sensitive areas in the desert belt.
 The evergreen trees also reduced groundwater recharge.

 Research

 A number of running research projects in Jordan found that the erosion of the main agricultural soil, the Terra Rossa, took place at the end of the last ice age and during the Younger Dryas.
-It seems therefore that erosion of the today's intensively used soils was limited during historical periods, and not connected with desertification.
+It seems therefore that erosion of today's intensively used soils was limited during historical periods, and not connected with desertification.